 To ensure a reasonable degree of stability in its programs over the long term, the County must have the budgetary flexibility to deal with events that can create instability such as emergency situations, severe economic fluctuations, or State and federal policy changes.
-The County policy is to retain an operating reserve equal to at least 2% of the general fund budget in addition to the contingency reserve.
-This reserve is a continuing and non-lapsing source of un-appropriated funds that can be used to offset the impact of one-time budget emergencies if a plan exists to replenish the reserves.
-The operating reserve was \$75.4 million at the end of FY 2021 and is projected to be \$85.5 million in FY 2022, and \$84.5 million in FY 2023.
+The County policy was to retain an operating reserve equal to at least 2% of the general fund budget in addition to the contingency reserve.
+The policy reserve in the process of being increased to 5% over a three-year period based on the recommendation of the County's Spending Affordability Committee.
+The Committee was concerned that revenue levels needed to be increased based on a review of revenue volatility following economic downturns as well as a comparison of reserve levels maintained by other AAA-rated counties in Maryland.
+The policy reserve was already increased to 3% in FY 2024, and the FY 2025 proposed budget raises the level to 4%.
+This reserve is a continuing and non-lapsing source of unappropriated funds that can be used to offset the impact of one-time budget emergencies if a plan exists to replenish the reserves.
+The operating reserve was \$86.0 million at the end of FY 2023 (2%) and is projected to be \$135.8 million at the end of FY 2024 (3%) and \$183.0 million in FY 2025 (4%).